Materials-Consortia/OPTIMADE/optimade.rst

 - **Dense layout:** In the dense partial data layout, each data line reproduces one item from the OPTIMADE list property being transmitted in the JSON format.
   If OPTIMADE list properties are embedded inside the item, they can either be included in full or replaced with a reference-marker.
   If a list is replaced by a reference marker, the client MAY use the provided URL to obtain the list items.
-  If the field :field:`"returned_ranges"` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the array up to the number of elements given until reaching the end-of-data-marker or next-marker.
+  If the field :field:`"returned_ranges"` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the list up to the number of elements given until reaching the end-of-data-marker or next-marker.

 - **Sparse layout for one-dimensional list:** When the response sparsely communicates items for a one-dimensional OPTIMADE list property, each data line contains a JSON array of the format:

-  - The first item of the array is the zero-based index of list property item being provided by this line.
+  - The first item of the array is the zero-based index of the list property item being provided by this line.
-  - The second item of the array is the list property item located at the indicated index, represented using the same format as each line in the dense layout.
+  - The second item of the array is the value of the list property item located at the indicated index, represented using the same format as each line in the dense layout.
     In the same way as for the dense layout, reference-markers are allowed inside the item data for embedded lists that do not fit in the response (see example below).

-- **Sparse layout for multidimensional lists:** the server MAY use a specific sparse layout for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists (i.e., a multidimensional sparse array).
+- **Sparse layout for multidimensional lists:** the server MAY use a specific sparse layout for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists (i.e., a multidimensional sparse list).
   In this case, each data line contains a JSON array of the format:

-  - All array items except the last one are integer zero-based indices of the list property item being provided by this line; these indices refer to the aggregated dimensions in the order of outermost to innermost.
+  - All array items except the last one are zero-based integer indices of the list property item being provided by this line; these indices refer to the aggregated dimensions in the order of outermost to innermost.
-  - The last item of the array is the list property item located at the indicated coordinates, represented using the same format as each line in the dense layout.
+  - The last item of the array is the value of the list property item located at the indicated coordinates, represented using the same format as each line in the dense layout.
     In the same way as for the dense layout, reference-markers are allowed inside the item data for embedded lists that do not fit in the response (see example below).

 If the final line of the response is a next-marker, the client MAY continue fetching the data for the property by retrieving another partial data response from the provided URL.